ZenSoftware/zen/README.md

 ---

 ## 🏯 Project Founders Notes
-> 🔬Peter Hoang
+> 🔬~ Peter Hoang

 If I could be so humble as to mention a few things about myself.
-I have recentely built 2 complex monorepos utilizing Nest and Angular.
-Both projects using Nx as the project manager.
-For the first project, I have integrated Prisma v1 into the data layer.
-As for the most second project, I have integrated Prisma v2.
-Through this experience, I felt the longing to share some of the things that I have learnt.
-This open source project ⛩ Zen ⛩ is an attempt at giving back to the community.
+I have built 2 large projects utilizing Nest, Angular, Prisma.
+Through this experience, I felt the longing to share the things that I have learned building enterprise grade web portals.
+This project is an attempt at packaging up the sum of all those lessons, and make it publicly available to the community.

-> 🎐 Give more than you take
+> 🎐 ~ Give more than you take

 ---